Do you have questions about the TASC Test Assessing Secondary Completion™? We’re here to answer them.

 Where can I find TASC test sample practice items?

 TASC test assesses five subjects: Reading/Language Arts, Writing, Mathematics, Science, and Social Studies.
-The CTB team has created sample test items in English and Spanish to help you familiarize yourself with the kinds of items you will be asked on the test.
+The DRC team has created sample test items in English and Spanish to help you familiarize yourself with the kinds of items you will be asked on the test.
 The best way to get an idea of what will be asked on TASC test is to take a closer look at some of the sample TASC test questions.
 This will give you a better idea of what to expect on the test.

 What should I expect taking the TASC test online?